 down and asked if he'd seen a dead eagle on the beach.
 Somewhat to my

-surprise, he said yes and told me where I could find it.
+surprise, he said yes, and told me where I could find it.

 long to see what the problem was - fishing line.

-drown on an incoming tide.
+down on the incoming tide.